 - Introduction to Human Factors in Healthcare (one day course)

 Advanced simulation programme—Mapped to Level 2 (Advanced) on the Faculty Development Framework

-- Debriefing in clinical settings (1 day)
+- Debriefing in clinical settings (one day course)

-- Advancing your debriefing (1 day)
+- Advancing your debriefing (one day course)

 Expert simulation programme—Mapped to Level 3 (Expert) on the Faculty Development Framework

 This level consists mostly of advanced reflective professional practice as a simulation educator, and self-directed continuing professional development.
 Opportunities exist within the centre to contribute to research, scholarship, and mentoring of novice and advanced debriefers.